Market Overview

 The United States and Qatar enjoy a strong commercial, political, and security relationship.
-With just 300,000 citizens, Qatar enjoys among the highest gross domestic product (GDP) per capita in the world and looks to overseas partners to achieve strategic goals, as outlined in Qatar National Vision 2030, creating opportunities for U.S. businesses in multiple sectors.
+With around 300,000 citizens, Qatar enjoys among the highest gross domestic product (GDP) per capita in the world and looks to overseas partners to achieve strategic goals, as outlined in Qatar National Vision 2030, creating opportunities for U.S. businesses in multiple sectors.
+However, the current political unrest in the region has limited market access and potential customers for U.S. retail brands.

-According to the World Bank, by the end of 2022, Qatar’s annual gross domestic product (GDP) saw 4.8% growth – primarily due to a strong hydrocarbon market and the FIFA’s Men’s World Cup.
-In April 2023, the International Monetary Fund (IMF) forecasted Qatar’s 2023 real GDP growth would be 2.4%.
+According to the World Bank, by the end of 2022, Qatar’s annual gross domestic product (GDP) saw 4.2% growth – primarily due to a strong hydrocarbon market and the output from economic activities related to Qatar’s hosting of the FIFA’s Men’s World Cup.
+In April 2024, the International Monetary Fund (IMF) projected that Qatar’s 2023 real GDP growth would be 1.6% and forecast to increase to 2% for 2024.
 Near-term growth is boosted by the ongoing Liquified Natural Gas (LNG) expansion and domestic demand for goods and services.
 Qatar’s continued economic diversification endeavors will further support economic growth in the medium-term.
-The IMF forecasts strong fiscal surpluses in the coming years, even before the North Field Expansion project comes fully online, with the government’s 2022 budget surplus reaching 10% of GDP.

-Both total U.S. exports to Qatar and the U.S. trade surplus with Qatar have declined steeply since 2019, with U.S. exports to Qatar going from an all-time high of $6.45 billion in 2019 to $3.65 billion in 2022.
-Year-to-date U.S. Census Bureau trade data in May 2023 shows a $517.6 million U.S. trade surplus.
-Recent significant energy related tender announcements and macroeconomic forecast indicate U.S. exports should continue to rebound in 2024-2026
+Both total U.S. exports to Qatar and the U.S. trade surplus with Qatar have declined steeply since 2019, with U.S. exports to Qatar going from an all-time high of $6.45 billion in 2019 to $3.84 billion in 2024 primarily due to a decline of transportation equipment exports.
+U.S. Census Bureau trade data for 2024 shows a $2 billion U.S. trade surplus.
+Recent energy-related tender announcements and macroeconomic forecasts indicate U.S. exports should continue to rebound in 2024-2026.

 Qatar remains an important investment partner for the United States.
 Its sovereign wealth fund, the Qatar Investment Authority (QIA), is heavily invested in the United States and continues to explore new investment opportunities.
-Since 2015, Qatar has invested significantly in U.S. real estate and asset-heavy retail.
-QIA is seeking to diversify its U.S. investments by expanding to the technology and healthcare sectors and has committed to invest more than $45 billion in American infrastructure.
+Since 2015, Qatar has invested significantly in U.S. real estate and asset-heavy retail and is seeking to diversify its U.S. investments by expanding in the technology and healthcare sectors.
+The fund has committed to invest more than $50 billion in the United States.

-Qatar has taken steps in recent years to further attract foreign direct investment (FDI) and innovation by ratifying a foreign investment law that allows foreign firms up to 100 percent ownership of their businesses in most economic sectors and a Public-Private Partnership (PPP) Law to promote economic diversification and create greater opportunities for U.S. companies in the education, environmental technologies, and healthcare sectors, consistent with fulfilling Qatar National Vision 2030.
+Qatar has taken steps in recent years to attract foreign direct investment (FDI) and innovation by ratifying a law that allows foreign firms up to 100 % ownership of their businesses in most economic sectors, and a Public-Private Partnership (PPP) Law to promote economic diversification and create greater opportunities for U.S. companies in the education, environmental technologies, and healthcare sectors.

 The U.S. Commercial Service in Doha continues to monitor government changes to counsel U.S. businesses with the most current regulatory information available.